The Door of Hope

 The Episode Review

-Given how annoying Reina was last season (I’m sure I’m not alone in thinking there were multiple times Eren and the others could have killed him), this season he’s completely changed the game and come out as one of the strongest and most fascinating characters.
+Given how annoying Reiner was last season (I’m sure I’m not alone in thinking there were multiple times Eren and the others could have killed him), this season he’s completely changed the game and come out as one of the strongest and most fascinating characters.

-All of Reina’s actions have been really well plotted with drive and purpose; his parents’ words echoing in his mind the entire time.
+All of Reiner’s actions have been really well plotted with drive and purpose; his parents’ words echoing in his mind the entire time.
 It also reminds us that the real enemy here in all of this is war itself.

 In fact, that seems to be the theme that ties all four seasons together.
 War is hellish, brutal and full of sorrow.
 Those thin slivers of hope a soldier may feel are quickly extinguished in the face of bombs, destruction, bloodshed and screams.